Impact of static disorder on quasiparticle spectra: Debye-Waller, mean free path and potential fluctuation effects: Results and discussion

-Here, we show how the sputter-induced disorder can effectively be explained by an extended version of the DWF.
-Originally, this theory was developed to describe the effects of temperature on photoemission spectra.
+Effect (1) can be described by an extended version of DWF.
+Originally, this theory was developed to describe the effects of temperature on X-ray diffraction measurements \cite{Debye1913}, and was subsequently extended to photoemission \cite{Shevchik1977,Shevchik1978,Shevchik1979}.
 At finite temperatures, the atoms that constitute the crystal vibrate around their ideal lattice positions.
-The fact that during the photoexcitation process the atoms are not localized at their perfect lattice sites creates a phase mismatch between the initial and final states.
+The fact that during the photoexcitation process the atoms are not localized at their perfect lattice sites creates a random phase mismatch between the initial and final states.
 This has severe consequences for the total coherent intensity $I_{coh}$.
-In fact, depending on either the temperature or photoelectron kinetic energy, the mismatch between the initial and final states can gain importance and eventually deplete a large portion of the coherent intensity.
-This depletion can be quantified via the DWF, W, which is normally interpreted as the fraction of coherent intensity that reaches the detector \cite{Hussain1980,White1986}:
+In fact, depending on both the temperature and photoelectron kinetic energy, the phase mismatch between the initial and final states can gain importance and eventually deplete a large portion of the coherent intensity.
+This depletion can be quantified via the DWF, which is normally interpreted as the fraction of coherent intensity that reaches the detector \cite{Hussain1980,White1986}: